-Webster University to Move Near the Proposed Creative Village in Downtown Orlando
+Webster Orlando to Move Near Creative Village Downtown

 ORLANDO – Webster University will merge its two locations in Orlando into a downtown space that is more convenient for current students and the community.
 The new site – 501 W. Church St. - is less than one block from the Amway Center, home of the Orlando Magic basketball team, within walking distance from many major downtown corporations and only blocks away from the proposed Creative Village educational hub.